Policies & Regulations

 Pass/No Pass Grading Option

-- Once the grade option deadline has passed, the grade mode (Standard Letter or Pass/No Pass) cannot be changed.
-Before selecting this option, students should consult with a counselor.
-Generally, it is recommended that students select a letter grade in courses satisfying requirements for majors, general education, or for a high school course deficiency.
+Once the Pass/No Pass grading option deadline has passed, the grade option cannot be reversed.
+Before selecting this option, students are strongly advised to consult with a counselor.
+Generally, it is not recommended that students select the P/NP option for major courses as well as various CSU/IGETC requirements.

 - A maximum of 15 units of Pass/No Pass option coursework earned at an accredited college or university is counted toward the degree requirements for an Associate’s Degree.